Jean's Bible Study Topics of the New Testament

 1Cor 1,25-29

-· (66h) Jesus’ authority Ø His cross is the power of God -- These verses go with verse 18.
-Jesus is an example of someone weak and foolish in the eyes of the world, hanging on a cross waiting for the last drop of blood to leave His body and expire as though from a lack of fortitude, as though natural selection had weeded Him out.
-The Pharisees especially despised Jesus.
-He could have sold His miracles and made a fortune.
-The people would have formed a line down the street and around the corner, giving their money to Him to be free from their infirmities, just like the doctors do today.
-The Pharisees may have been jealous, but they would have respected Him as one of their own.
-To give it away for free, though, is how He found Himself on the cross.
+(66h) Authority >> Jesus’ authority >> His cross is the power of God -- These verses go with verse 18.
+Jesus is an example of someone weak and foolish in the eyes of the world, hanging Him on a cross as though from a lack of fortitude with natural selection weeding out another wimp.
+The Pharisees despised Jesus for having the power of healing in their hands and not using it to become filthy rich; had God endowed them with this gift, they would have sold His miracles and made a fortune.
+The people would have formed a line down the street and around the corner, giving their money to them, just like the doctors do today.
+Had Jesus done this, the Pharisees may have been jealous, but they would have at least respected Him as one of their own, but to give Himself freely to the people made Him incomprehensible to them like an alien from another planet, possibly best explaining why they hung Him on the cross.

-· (71b) Authority Ø Believer’s authority Ø We have authority in the wisdom of God -- These verses go with verses 18-21
+(71b) Authority >> Believer’s authority >> We have authority in the wisdom of God -- These verses go with verses 18-21

-· (112d) Thy kingdom come Ø Light Ø Jesus light in us overcomes darkness Ø The light of His power
+(112d) Thy kingdom come >> Faith >> Light >> Jesus light in us overcomes darkness >> The light of His power

 1Cor 1,25-28

-· (96h) Thy kingdom come Ø Attitude Ø Having an attitude of humility
+(96h) Thy kingdom come >> Attitude >> Having an attitude of humility

 1Cor 1-25

-· (64g) Weakness Of God (Key verse)
+(64g) Weakness of God (Key verse)

 1Cor 1,26-31